Centralny Port Komunikacyjny – strategic investment for the security of Poland and Central and Eastern Europe

 Thanks to these elements, it will be possible to reload equipment or goods onto rail or road transport in no time.
 This way it will be possible to move people or cargo efficiently from the centre of Poland to any part of Europe.

-The STH, despite the nature of a civilian investment, also has a significant impact on the level of defense of our country.
+The CPK, despite the nature of a civilian investment, also has a significant impact on the level of defense of our country.
 Of course, it will not be a military base, but an extremely important point on NATO’s eastern flank – If only because of the significant increase in the so-called military mobility

 Key element of the eastern flank